Budgeting Isn’t Easy

-The first step to setting up and maintaining a budget is to ensure that you have an ultimate end goal, in order to give yourself motivation to save and budget.
-While this may not be something hugely important now, any money you save as a result of budgeting properly could help you with buying a car for example, or keeping a few hundred pounds, set to one side, for an emergency.
+The first step to setting up and maintaining a budget is to ensure that you have an ultimate end goal.
+This will give you the motivation to save and budget.
+While this may not be something hugely important now, any money you save as a result of budgeting properly could help you with buying a car or example or keeping a few hundred pounds, set to one side, for an emergency.

 Start From Scratch

-If you have a budget in place already, and it’s not quite working for you then scrap it and start from scratch.
-Trying to force yourself to put money away isn’t always going to work, and in most cases you will end up getting fed up, and probably end up spending anything you have saved up.
+If you have a budget in place already, and it’s not working for you then scrap it and start from scratch.
+Trying to force yourself to put money away isn’t always going to work, and you will probably end up getting fed up, and end up spending anything you have saved up.
 If you can make a new savings plan, that doesn’t feel like too much of a strain, then this is the best way to begin budgeting.

 Cut Your Bills

-Cutting your bills is a great way to really start saving, and will help you to budget your fixed outgoings and ones that you can change.
+Cutting your bills is a great way to start saving.
+It will help you to budget your fixed outgoings and ones that you can change.
 If you buy lunch from a shop every day, try making it for yourself at home.
 You will find that little changes to cut your bills can really help budget your savings in the future.

 Change Direct Debits

 If you can move your direct debits to the beginning of the month or soon after you get paid, then you may find that you can help budget your month much better, without bills coming out without you expecting them.
 Knowing exactly where your money is going each month, and when it is going to come out of your account is one of the most important first steps to budgeting.